-Shooting reported at high school in California, suspect at large: police
+Shooting reported near California high school, suspect apprehended: police

 A representative for Santa Rosa police could not immediately be reached for further comment.

-Ridgeway High School, another nearby high school and a junior college in the city of nearly 180,000 people were placed on lockdown after the shooting.
+Ridgway High School, another nearby high school and a junior college in the city of nearly 180,000 people were placed on lockdown after the shooting.
 Santa Rosa is about 50 miles (80 km) north of San Francisco.

 Reporting by Alex Dobuzinskis in Los Angeles and Maria Caspani in New York; Editing by Bill Berkrot